California’s Black Lawmakers Call for Converting Protest Momentum into Change

 She also said it is important not to limit the public conversation to the loss of property without addressing the deeper problems.

-Weber offered emotional historic examples of public lynchings of African American men and the separation of enslaved women from their children.
+Weber offered emotional historic examples of public lynching of African American men and the separation of enslaved women from their children.
 It’s a part of U.S. history, CLBC members said.

 CLBC leaders also highlighted victories such as the passage of police reform legislation.
 Last year, Gov. Gavin Newsom signed a bill, AB 392, into law that Weber authored.
 The groundbreaking legislation limits when police can use deadly force.
 The legislation, which was fiercely opposed by police unions in California, is now being lauded by activists, policy makers and law enforcement experts across the country as one of the strongest and most effective actions taken by any state to reduce police shootings.